WASHINGTON (AP) — A look at Hillary Rodham Clinton's preparations for a potential 2016 presidential campaign:

 Foreign travel: Do birds fly?
 Former secretary of state doesn't need to globe-trot any time soon.
 Spent 401 days overseas, flying nearly 1 million miles.
 Limited overseas travel in 2013: honorary degree at St. Andrews University in Scotland in September; trip to London in October for a diplomacy award and a fundraising concert for the family's foundation.
 Attended memorial services for Nelson Mandela in South Africa in December.
 Two recent speeches in Canada.

 Meet the money: Can tap deep well of Democratic and activist money.
 She's been raising money for Clinton foundation.
-Supporters launched a super PAC, Ready for Hillary, to support another presidential run, raising more than $4 million in 2013 and $1.7 million in first three months of 2014.
+Supporters launched a super PAC, Ready for Hillary, to support another presidential run, raising more than $4 million in 2013.
 Priorities USA said in January 2014 it will back Clinton if she runs, a sign that senior members of President Barack Obama's campaign team are lining up behind her.
 Prominent bundlers such as Hollywood moguls Jeffrey Katzenberg and Haim Saban have signaled support.
 Clinton worked fundraising circuit to help Terry McAuliffe's campaign for governor in Virginia and Bill de Blasio's mayoral bid in New York City.
 Both won.

 Networking: A steady presence now on the speaking circuit, delivering paid speeches to industry groups and conferences and appearing before a number of groups with ties to the Democratic coalition, including stops on college campuses in Miami, Los Angeles and Tempe.
 Accepted lifetime achievement award from American Jewish Congress in March.
 Crossed paths again with potential GOP rival Jeb Bush at education event in Texas in March, six months after he awarded her the Liberty Medal in Philadelphia in his capacity as chairman of the National Constitution Center.